-This command formats code using yapf, autopep8 or black formatter.
+This command formats code using the first formatter found amongst yapf, autopep8 and black.
 If a region is selected, only that region is formatted.
 Otherwise current buffer is formatted.

 yapf and autopep8 can be configured with style files placed in the project root directory (determined by elpy-project-root).